AssetAllocationApp/Executive-Comp-to-Patient-Care/README.md

 ### Dev Container
 I do not have vscode so I run everything through the devcontainer CLI (https://github.com/devcontainers/cli)

-1. `devcontainer up --id-label "exec-comp" --workspace-folder .`
+1. `devcontainer up --id-label "exec-comp" --workspace-folder .` (creates the containers)
-2. `devcontainer exec --id-label "exec-comp" --workspace-folder . jupyter lab`
+2. `devcontainer exec --id-label "exec-comp" --workspace-folder . jupyter lab --allow-root` (enters the container and starts the notebook)

 ## Notebooks
 **1. Download datasets.ipynb** Run this to download all required datasets.
 This should take up ~30GB